FirebaseExtended/emberfire/docs/quickstart.md

 });
 ```

-If you prefer to use the Firebase Realtime Database, you can run the following command `$ ember generate realtime-database-adapter`.
+If you prefer to use the Firebase Realtime Database, you can run the following command `$ ember generate realtime-database-adapter application`.

 # 4. Configure Firebase